autowarefoundation/autoware_msgs/autoware_sensing_msgs/README.md

 ### Velocity

-For this information, you can use the [TwistWithCovarianceStamped](http://docs.ros.org/en/lunar/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html) message.
+For this information, you can use the [TwistWithCovarianceStamped](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html) message.

 Its structure is as follows:

-- geometry_msgs/TwistWithCovarianceStamped
+- `geometry_msgs/TwistWithCovarianceStamped` following fields are used:

   - `std_msgs/Header` header
   - `geometry_msgs/TwistWithCovariance` twist